felix-clark/ndarray-glm/README.md

 For logistic regression, the `y` array data must be boolean, and for Poisson regression it must be an unsigned integer.

+Custom non-canonical link functions can be defined by the user, although the interface is not particularly ergonomic.
+See `tests/custom_link.rs` for examples.

 ## Features

 - [X] Linear regression